Home

 • Grenadine

 • (California, USA) Medium to large size fruit.
 Solid red skin, medium pink flesh, tart flavor.
 An Albert Etter developed apple, re-introduced by Ram and Marissa Fishman of Greenmantle Nursery.
-Grenadine is a registered trademark of Greenmantle Nursery.
+Grenadine is a registered trademark of Greenmantle Nursery, the image is from their web-site.

 • Looking for information.